Fleid/fleid.github.io/_drafts/2021-03-01-asa-update-sql.md

 From a theoretical perspective, there are 2 ways to deal with it.

 **The first option** is to delegate to Azure SQL the role of maintaining the "materialized view" from the history table we created.
 This can be done via triggers (but let's not) or [indexed views](https://docs.microsoft.com/en-us/sql/relational-databases/views/create-indexed-views?view=azuresqldb-current).
-To be transparent I haven't tested that option, but I am a bit worried about the performance implications since indexed views slow down the inserts on their source tables.
+To be transparent I haven't tested that option, but I am a bit worried about the performance implications.
+Indexed views have a tendency to slow down the inserts on their source tables, this is not something we want for the landing table of our stream.

 **The other option** is to offload the update path to another compute resource, like [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview).
+Let's look into that.

 ### Solution